Protecting your property

 Family Relationship Centres give information, referrals, dispute resolution and advice on parenting after separation.

-Federal Circuit Court looks after matters including family law, child support and divorce.
+Federal Circuit and Family Court of Australia deals with family law matters including child support and divorce.
 Court forms and information about court processes are available online.